MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Award.md

 ms.author: leeclontz
 ---

-# Award in Cloud for Nonprofit core data model
+# Award in Microsoft for Nonprofit core data model

 An Award represents the total amount of funding that has been agreed to be awarded to an individual or institution.